DoreenHou/rennes_ts/README.md

 - **Prophet had the best RMSE**, while **ARIMA offered the best MAPE**, making both valuable depending on forecasting goals.
 - **Volatility remains a short-term risk**, reinforcing the need for multi-model forecasting and scenario planning.
 - Recommended investment horizon: **medium to long-term (6–24 months)**.
+- The resulting forecasts were visualized and compared with actual values, offering a comprehensive view of each model’s forward-looking performance.
+The visualization highlights:
+   - ARIMA and Prophet both captured the long-term growth trend effectively.
+   - Prophet demonstrated smooth and consistent projections, which are ideal for capturing non-linear trends.

 ## 🛠️ Tools and Technologies